25 June 2007

 Suddenly, righteous indignation and I became fast friends, and I was a wellspring of rage, disparaging remarks, and sarcasm.
 I also think I may have made ample use of the words "incompetent" and "ridiculous," but I'm not positive.

 And why am I not sure of my choice of words at that point?
-Well, after the customer service rep gave me the cliché and perfunctory, "I understand you're frustrated,"
+Well, after the customer service rep gave me the cliché and perfunctory, "I understand you're frustrated," my memory of events gets a little fuzzy.
+However, I do recall a lot of me waving my finger around in the air.

-I have to call later today to see how soon they can get a repairman out to
+I have to call later today to see how soon they can get a repairman out to actually fix my washer; meanwhile, I've realized that customer service in America continues to get worse.

 That, and my washing machine still smells like the elephant cage at the zoo.